SuyogMagar/SuyogMagar/README.md

 - 👋 Hi, I’m @SuyogMagar
-- 👀 I’m interested in Programming.
+- 👀 I’m a Backend Engineer.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Core Java.
 - 💞️ I’m looking to collaborate on ....
 - 📫 How to reach me hkmagar0808@gmail.com